dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ![start_end_date](resources/images/event_reports/start_end_dates.png)

-### Create an aggregate/pivot table using Malaria Case notification in Event Report App
+### Create an aggregate/pivot table using the Malaria Case notification program in the Event Report App

 Open the table "MALARIA_CS - Final Malaria Classification by Age & Sex."
 This is the table that you will create.
 You can explain the layout to the participants - including the table style, output type, data, periods and org units, before proceeding.

-> Event reports is currently the only app where you can make on the fly pivot tables using event/tracker data.
+> Note: Event reports is currently the only app where you can make on the fly pivot tables using event/tracker data.
 This is not yet available in the line listing app, so the event reports and the line listing app need to be used in parrallel currently for the best results.

 Clear your inputs by going to Favorites -> New.